Can A Real Estate Deal Ever Just Be A Deal?

 BUT, he just wants a deal…

-After looking around a bit and having several conversations about current market conditions, I mentioned a condo that we will be listing next week for $120,000.
-This one is near ASU at Rural and Broadway.
+After looking around a bit and having several conversations about current market conditions, I mentioned a condo that we will be listing for $180,000.
+This one is near ASU and in a location that should work for them.
 I happen to know that this price point is VERY attractive for being so close to campus, and I believe the home will sell very quickly.
 The condo is not gated, but it is close to campus, so he thought he would like to see it.
-Without ever asking about what had recently sold in the complex, and without knowing what was for sale in the area, he mentioned that the home would need about $10k in repairs and that he would want to pay $110k for this condo.
+Without ever asking about what had recently sold in the complex, and without knowing what was for sale in the area, he mentioned that the home would need about $10k in repairs and that he would want to pay $170k for this condo.

 OK, great… Interestingly enough, the home wasn’t as “nice” as his wife wants for their daughter, so we will need to continue to search for them.